raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 ### 5.2.5 Adding Home Page Buttons
 Now that we have registration and login options, let's show our users how to get to them.
 We can do this by changing the buttons on our home page.

 Open up `hello.html`.
-Currently, we have a button that says "Enter App":
+Currently, we have a button that says "Launch App":

 ```html
 <a href="/search"><button class="launch-button">Launch App</button></a>